 You will then be taken back to the main menu.
 Click finish and reboot your Pi.
 Now your Pi is configured for flashing and we can set up the hardware.

-I would highly recommend that you use an external power source for your device, so as not to cause problems or damage the Pi.
-However if you are confident enough and know what you are doing, you can take power from the Pi too.
+I would also highly recommend that you use an external power source for the device that you are flashing, so as not to cause problems or damage the Pi.

 Opening your device